MinuMThomas/FunQuiz-portfolio2/README.md

 - The home page will have quiz logo and start button
 ##### start button
 - after cliking the start button the question and answers will show on the same page
+##### next button
+- the next button will load next qustion
+##### score
+- score will update after answering each question

 **Development**

-This web page developed with quiz questions for fun. small quiz time will make the user relaxed from a stressful day
+This web page developed with riddle questions for fun. small riddle time will make the user relaxed from a stressful day

 ### Strategy
-It's simple fun quiz for time pass .
+It's simple riddles for time pass .

 ## Scope